Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 [CheckSum Utility]( https://download.cnet.com/MD5-SHA-Checksum-Utility/3000-2092_4-10911445.html/)

-The next step is downloading pfSense from their website.
-Since this is a Cyber-Security channel, we will be verifying the zip files checksum to verify that no integrity has been lost in the upload/download process.
-This can be done using the command line, or you can install a program like “MD5 & SHA Checksum Utility”
+The next step is to download pfSense.
+It's best practice to verify the zip file's checksum to ensure that no integrity has been lost in the upload/download process.
+This can be done using the command line, or you can install a program like “MD5 & SHA Checksum Utility”.

 ![]({{site.baseurl}}/images/pfsensedownload.png)

-After we have our ISO downloaded and verified, we will unzip the ISO, navigate to our ESXI datastore then upload the ISO to the datastore.
-I find it helpful to create a “ISOS” directory on the datastore to store uploaded ISO files.
+After I have the ISO downloaded and verified, I unzip the ISO, navigate to the ESXI datastore, then upload the ISO file to the datastore.
+I find it helpful to create an “ISOS” directory on the datastore to store uploaded ISO files.

 ![]({{site.baseurl}}/images/datastore.png)